-Although the algorithm described in this paper uses five clusters, we have evaluated system performance using up to 30 clusters [Jochem, 1993, 2].
+Although the clustering algorithm described here uses five clusters, we have evaluated system performance using up to 30 clusters.
+(See Figure 9.5.)
 As is expected, as the number of clusters increases, the classification becomes more exact, and the final error in reconstruction is reduced.
-(Image reconstruction is discussed in the upcoming paragraphs.)
+(Image reconstruction is discussed in the next section.)
 The trade-off associated with a lower reconstruction error (i.e. better classification) is the time involved in processing more clusters.
-This will be discussed in further detail in Section 7.0.
+This will be discussed in further detail in section 9.7.